CrunchyData/postgres-operator/examples/load/README.md

 	source ~/.bashrc

-Also, if not already installed, fetch a Go module for expanding environement variables with:
+Also, if not already installed, fetch a Go module for expanding environment variables with:

 	go get github.com/blang/expenv